Party per fess, the base per pale: 1 Or, a hurt; 2 Gules and 3 Argent, over both a cross of Malta counterchanged.

 Arm, Beak, Branch, Caboshed, Chest, Claw, Covert, Dorsal fin, Eagle claw, Ermine spot, Escallop, Feather, Foot (palmiped), Foreleg, Forepaw, Hand, Head, Heart, Hoof, Leaf, Neck, Ostrich feather, Palm frond, Paw, Roe deers' attires, Shoulder, Sprig, Stags' attires, Stem, Swallow-tail, Tail, Tail addorsed, Tail fin, Talon, Tooth, Trunk, Trunk (elephant), Two hands clasped, Two wings in vol, Udder, Wheat spike, Wing and Wrist.

-Between, Watercolor, Addorsed, Respectant, Two hands clasped, Torch, Pointed, Sealed arms, Armorial roll, Erased, Azure, Bend, Barrio del Artista of Mon'Tarena, Bendel, Nathaniel, Boa, Seeded, Overall, Buffenbarger, Herbert Leo, Wreath, Horse, Head, Charged, Upon (wreath), Crest, Ogee, Created, Counterchanged, Counterchanged (side-by-side), Outlined in sable, Coat of arms, Schema, Barry, Personal, Gules, Illuminated, Interpreted, Mantling, Motto, Trimount, Or, Party per pale, Pile, Argent, Civic, Sable, Crest and mantling, Three, One and Helm.
+Between, Watercolor, Addorsed, Respectant, Two hands clasped, Andreou, Kimon, Torch, Parchment, Pointed, Sealed arms, Armorial roll, Erased, Azure, Bend, Barrio del Artista of Mon'Tarena, Bendel, Nathaniel, Boa, Overall, Wreath, Charged, Upon (wreath), Crest, Ogee, Created, Counterchanged, Counterchanged (side-by-side), Outlined in sable, Coat of arms, Schema, Barry, Personal, Gules, Illuminated, Interpreted, Mantling, Motto, Trimount, Or, Party per pale, Pile, Argent, Civic, Sable, Crest and mantling, Freehand, Three, One, Helm and Tree.

 Dr. Antonio Salmerón y Cabañas,